adrianoBP/better-wordle/README.md

 # better-wordle

-Coursework for Web Programming module (M30237) at University of Portsmouth
+Coursework for Web Programming module (M30237) at the University of Portsmouth

 ## Installation